PhilipPartsch/test_vale/docs/test_docs/correct_rst_content.rst

    .. note::

-      Vale shall give me a hint that, there are typos in my secound note.
+      Vale shall give me a hint that, there are typos in my second note.

 Find typos in literal blocks